PacoBahena/hate_detection/ia_hate/data/README.md

 This corpus was created by the paper researchers of "A Language Model for Misogyny Detection in Latin American Spanish Driven by Multisource Feature Extraction and Transformers".
 Authors are Aldana-Molina.
-CorpusRNN is obtained artificially via a RNN, after using 163 mysoginistic lyrics as well as hand-picked keywords.
+CorpusRNN is obtained in part from web scraping and crawling, manually curating data, and in lesser form , artificially via a RNN, after using 163 mysoginistic lyrics as well as hand-picked keywords.

+This paper used Bert transformer learning to classify. results were rather standard. failed to identify subtle violence.

 3 files

 - lyrics.csv with the 163 handpicked songs